 Driving Up Mount Evans

 The scenic drive from Mount Evans to Denver is one of the best day trips on its own, not to mention the prize at the end.. the summit of one of the tallest mountains in Colorado.

 Be sure to bring plenty of jackets, as the weather can get cold at the top.
 And don’t forget to take your time driving up; 14,000 feet isn’t just a difficult feat for hikers; it can be hard to adjust for anyone that isn’t used to high altitude, even those in cars.

 Taking a short drive to Boulder is one of the best day trips from Denver for families and adventurers alike.
-Just 40 minutes away, this small college town has a plethora of indoor and outdoor activities to keep you busy all day.
+Just 40 minutes away, Boulder is a small and safe college town with a plethora of indoor and outdoor activities to keep you busy all day.